csirmaz-lit/Primus-Vittason/book.md

 It was always my hope that by attaining the Experience and learning about the fragility of existence, people would start valuing life as something to cherish and preserve, and avoid killing, maiming and hurting other humans as well as other organisms and structures, from books to planets.
 In short, I was hoping that the Experience would teach empathy.
 But there is a way it can all go wrong.

 The Experience is frightening.
 It is a reminder of non-existence, of death, but, to be specific, it is a reminder of my death.
-It will likely lead to one valuing life more, but first it will make one value one’s own life.
+It will likely lead to one valuing life more, but first it will make one value one’s own life more.
 There is nothing in what we established so far that would force someone to think that others, other humans and maybe other entities can have the Experience as well, making them equivalent to us, and, most importantly, making their claim to existence the same as ours.

 The Experience is a force, for good and ill.
 It can lead to goodness and a more meaningful life if it is paired with empathy, but that empathy likely needs to have existed beforehand.
 The Experience itself will not generate empathy, and without it, it can make one self-centered and egoistical, and could even be used to justify violence in order to protect one’s own existence.

-The second part of the Journey is therefore the acceptance of the belief that other Agents also exist in the world, who can also have the Experience, who are therefore at the same level as me and who are not in any way less valuable than myself.
+The second part of the Journey is therefore the acceptance of the belief that other Agents also exist in the world, who can also have the Experience, who are therefore not in any way less valuable than myself.
 In short, we make the conscious decision to reject a Solipsistic world view.

 # ***